xapian/xapian-gsoc-proposal/proposal.rst

 The project is based on the GSoC 2019 project for adding Text Extraction Libraries by Bruno Baruffaldi.
-Support for archive formats like Office Open XML by Microsoft and OpenDocument (ODT), is yet to be added.
+Support for archive formats like Office Open XML by Microsoft and OpenDocument is yet to be added.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

-The documentation about adding support for new MIME types from the last GSoC project, demonstrates that the process of adding support for new languages is quite plausible.
+The documentation about adding support for new MIME types from the last GSoC project demonstrates that the process of adding support for new languages is entirely plausible.

 I went through the basic documentation of libarchive on GitHub (https://github.com/libarchive/libarchive).
 According to the page, it has support for various archive formats and can work with streaming archives.